-78.103G Instructional Design
+78.103G Instructional Design S1 L2

-Application of skills and knowledge gained in 78.10.1G and the development of the ability to design instruction which is optimal for various learning objectives and conditions.
+Application of skills and knowledge gained in 78.101G and the development of the ability to design instruction which is optimal for various learning objectives and conditions.
 Critical variables in instruction are identified and discussed in relation to their implications for design of instruction.
-A series of workshops dealing with the design of commonly used teaching methods.
+A series of workshops dealing with the design of instruction for various learning environments in the health field.

-78.104G Organization and Management for Health Personnel Education
+78.104G Organization and Management for Health Personnel Education S1 L2

-S1 L